top of page

 Konpa is the base, but the palette can be wider.
 The room responds when the groove surprises, not when it repeats old shapes.

-Venue needs a kitchen
+Venue Needs a Kitchen

 Keep the heart.
 Change the frame.
-The songs have shape, the musicianship is there, and the message lands.
+The songs have shape, the musicianship is solid, and the message lands.
 Now give New York a sharper sound, a stronger look, and a show that rises in steps.
 Do that, and the next New York night will feel like a win the minute the lights hit.

-A modest crowd, a tight performance, and new tracks that showed promise, the missing piece was a stronger bond with New York.
+A modest crowd, a tight performance, and new tracks that showed promise—the missing piece was a stronger bond with New York.
 Promotion felt light, and the show design could hit harder with features, clearer peaks, and a sharper look.
 The songs carry heart, the fixes are simple, and the next New York gig can land bigger.

-I report, you decide
+I report, you decide.

 Sign-Up to Our Newsletter